Worth School: History

 During 2011 extended sports facilities were opened, including the school's first Astroturf.
-In the same year the Abbey Church, used daily by the school for a wide variety of functions, was extensively refurbished.
+In the same year the Abbey Church, used daily by the school, was refurbished.
 The Abbey Church (constructed between 1965 and 1975) was designed by the English architect Francis Pollen, and "is considered by many to be the best example of his style".
 The refurbished interior, by Thomas Heatherwick Studios, won the West Sussex County Council Design and Sustainability Scheme Restoration Award for 2011.
 Judges found that "Thoughtful design and superb execution make for a wonderful restoration, proving that in the right hands contemporary architecture can be used to create an exceptional place for prayer and contemplation".

 In November 2011 a 13-year-old pupil, William Avery-Wright, died in a road accident on the B2110 Paddockhurst Road while crossing unsupervised.
 His funeral was held in the Abbey Church in December of that year.
 Subsequently, the bereaved family have been critical of the school and in January 2014 the Conservative MP for Wealden, Charles Hendry, called for the resignation of the school's Headmaster, Gino Carminati, and Chair of Governors, Alda Andreotti.

 In September 2012 a new building for the boys boarding house, St Bede's, was opened in a woodland setting near the school golf course.
 Designed by architects Miller Bourne (Hove), the building houses 60 boarders, along with a housemaster's family house and a flat for a residential tutor.
 The St Bede's building won the 2012 Sussex Heritage Trust Award in the large commercial category.

-In 2012 Tatler reported that 8% of the school's students later go on to study at either Oxford or Cambridge Universities.

 In June 2013 in co-operation with The Jesuit Institute, the school was host to an educational conference on the Identity and Mission of Catholic Schools.
 Attracting over 40 international participants, the two-day event focused on sustaining and developing the ethos of Catholic schools.
 This was the first time that schools in the UK from the Benedictine and Jesuit traditions of education had co-operated in such a manner.
-Later in the same year, the school opened a pedestrian footbridge across the B2110 Paddockhurst Road, thereby more directly linking its main site with its nearby playing fields.
-Because the school is located in the High Weald Area of Outstanding Natural Beauty the bridge was designed so that its impact is minimised.
+Later in the same year, the school opened a pedestrian footbridge across the B2110 Paddockhurst Road, better linking its main site with its nearby playing fields.
+Because the school is in the High Weald Area of Outstanding Natural Beauty the bridge was designed so that its impact is minimised.

-In August 2015 Stuart McPherson (an Eton College former housemaster) assumed the leadership of the school community as Head Master.
+In August 2015 Stuart McPherson (an Eton College former housemaster) assumed the leadership of the school community as head master.
 McPherson is the school's third lay Head Master, and, by co-incidence, its third Australian Head.